Paul-Darius/ipol-matlab/lsd_1.6/Matlab/README.md

 >compileMex

-You can now use the function lsd within matlab
+You can now use the lsd function within matlab

 Type :
   > help lsd

-in Matlab to understand how to use it.
+in Matlab to see how it works.

 *Paul-Darius Sarmadi - July 2014*